 2002 – Security Minister, Jane Kennedy, announced in the House of Commons extra funding of £16 million for the PSNI.
 The additional funding takes the total figure to £656 million.
 Ian Paisley, leader of the Democratic Unionist Party, said the extra funding was not enough for policing needs.
 British Prime Minister, Tony Blair, called on Sinn Féin to take note of the plight of ‘exiles’ – people who had been forced to leave Northern Ireland by paramilitaries.
 He said that a resolution of the issue was an important part of the peace process.
 The issue was debated in the House of Commons on 14 February 2002.

 2003 – Nearly 10,000 people are forced to find an alternative way of getting to work in Dublin when Dart services are disrupted by a major overhead line fault.

-2011 – Actor, TP McKenna, well known for his stage, film and television work, dies in London following a long illness.
-The 81-year-old, who was born in Mullagh, Co.
-Cavan, died on Sunday evening.
-He had established himself as one of the finest and most versatile actors of his generation, on stage, television and in film, in a career spanning half a century.
-Following several years on the stage he began appearing in television dramas from the 1960s including ‘Dangerman’, ‘Adam Adamant’, ‘The Avengers’, ‘The Saint’, ‘Jason King’, ‘The Sweeney’, ‘Blakes 7’, ‘Doctor Who’ and ‘Minder’ .
+2011 – Actor, TP McKenna, well-known for his stage, film and television work, dies in London following a long illness.
+The 81-year-old, who was born in Mullagh, Co Cavan, had established himself as one of the finest and most versatile actors of his generation, on stage, television and in film, in a career spanning half a century.
+Following several years on the stage he began appearing in television dramas from the 1960s including ‘Dangerman’, ‘Adam Adamant’, ‘The Avengers’, ‘The Saint’, ‘Jason King’, ‘The Sweeney’, ‘Blakes 7’, ‘Doctor Who’ and ‘Minder’.

 #irishhistory #ireland #irelandinspires